NickWithBotronics/Orca-Dataset-Creator/README.md

 Microsoft did not provide the code to create out own orca datasets in their paper.
 I so I created this.

 This is a template of you want to get more refined answers edit the prompt, you could mix some of Wizard LM Evol and microsoft orca techniques, to generate better questions for better reasoning.

+Run with command: python script.py alpaca_52k.jsonl(you can change the name to whatever must be in same file dirrectory as the script.)

+requirements
+Open AI
+Python 3.8